 In the conference opener seven autoethngraphers reflect on what “Activism” means or might mean.
 Does one have to define yourself as an activist to challenge social injustice?
 We think not.
 Perhaps activism is more about becoming an activist where you are in the hope that your work and scholarship might play some part in social change; and this may happen through multiple methods and forms.
 Underpinning our interest at the 2019 British Conference of Autoethnography we are interested to explore activism as a concern with social injustices, marginalisation, and stigmatisation.
 In relation to poverty, exclusion and disempowerment.
 Often it is those within our communities who have the fewest resources who are chellenges to bring about the most change, be this economic, environmental or in their own behaviour.

-Travis Heath, Associate Professor of Psychology, Metropolitan State University of Denver (email:email@example.com).
-He has practiced in Los Angeles, California and currently resides in Denver, Colorado where he co-founded Rocky Mountain Narrative Therapy Center (RMNTC).
-The work he has been focused on includes shifting from a multicultural approach to counseling to one of cultural democracy that invites people to heal in mediums that are culturally near.
-Writing he has contributed to has focused on the use of rap music in narrative therapy, working with persons entangled in the criminal justice system in ways that maintain their dignity, narrative practice stories as pedagogy, and a co-created questioning practice called reunion questions.
+Travis Heath, Associate Professor of Psychology, Metropolitan State University of Denver (email:firstname.lastname@example.org).
+Has practiced in Los Angeles, California and currently resides in Denver, Colorado where he co-founded Rocky Mountain Narrative Therapy Center (RMNTC).
+His work includes shifting from a multicultural approach to counselling to one of cultural democracy that invites people to heal in mediums that are culturally near.
+His work has also focused on the use of rap music in narrative therapy, working with persons entangled in the criminal justice system in ways that maintain their dignity, narrative practice stories as pedagogy, and a co-created questioning practice called reunion questions.
+This year Travis will present, “Crossing Enemy Lines: A Post-Oppositional Narrative Approach to Working with a Trump Supporter”

 Tim Buescher – I am part of a relatively young mental health nursing team at the University of Hull where I teach student mental health nurses about research.
 Although I have only had a permanent position at my institution for two years, I have been doing this for four years.
 Hopefully, by the time you read this, I will have submitted my thesis, which began as an exploration of help-seeking in family members of compulsive hoarders and became a mutual exploration with a co-researcher of why we value some things and ideas over others and how we go on with disrupted and messy (hi)stories.
 In writing this, I have had to “come out” as a mental health practitioner uneasy with the position, language and politics of mental health care.